openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 == = KEY FEATURES == ==

-- Header Footer Builder
+- Elementor Header Footer Builder
 - Elementor Widget Builder
-- Mega Menu Builder
+- Mega Menu Builder for Elementor
 - Vertical Mega Menu
-- 74+ Free and Premium Widgets
+- 85+ Free and Premium Widgets
 - 45+ Pre-designed Header & Footer Templates
-- 79+ Ready Pages
+- 87+ Ready Pages to build any website
-- 416+ Ready Sections
+- 775+ Ready Sections to just download and use on your website.
-- WooCommerce Widgets
+- WooCommerce Widgets for your woocommerce shop page.
 - One Page Scroll
 - Sticky Content - PRO
 - Parallax Effects - PRO